-Join Gini von Courter for an in-depth discussion in this video Republishing a dataset to the Power BI service, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video Republishing a dataset to the Power BI service, part of Learning Microsoft Power BI Desktop (2016).

 - [Voiceover] I've been working with the Power BI site,…making some changes in my slicer,…checking out how my data changes,…like in my report a lot.…All good.…Now, if I happen to change my report in Power BI Desktop,…or happen to change my data set in Power BI Desktop,…I can republish it here to Power BI.…As a matter of fact, I could have published to begin with,…from Power BI Desktop.…

 If you don't have the PBIX file that you published open,…this would be a good time to open it in Power BI Desktop.…And I'm going to make a couple of changes here,…and I'm actually very content with how our data is working.…So, I don't have a huge need to make sweeping changes,…but I'm going to simply modify the background.…I've decided I prefer to have something…that was a light green, rather than the yellow.…So, I'm going to do that for our slicers.…

 Could be that all of my date slicers are already green…and all of my geographic slicers would be yellow.…You can make choices about whatever's going to work…the best for your users,…

 - Connecting to a database or web data

 - Creating visualizations and reports